techiediaries/efficientcoder2/_includes/intro.md

 npm install @contentful/rich-text-types @contentful/rich-text-html-renderer
 ```

-We'll use contentful to connect with Contentful APIs and bootstrap for styling the Angular UI.
+We'll use contentful to connect with Contentful APIs and bootstrap for styling the Angular 14 UI.

 Next, let's add Bootstrap to our project.
-There are various ways to [add Bootstrap to Angular](https://www.techiediaries.com/add-angular-bootstrap/), in our case, we'll include bootstrap files via the `angular.json` file so go ahead and open the configuration file that exists at the root of the project and add the following line:
+There are various ways to [add Bootstrap to Angular 14](https://www.techiediaries.com/add-angular-bootstrap/), in our case, we'll include bootstrap files via the `angular.json` file so go ahead and open the configuration file that exists at the root of the project and add the following line:

 ```json
 "styles": [